 In a nutshell: The turbocharged Mazda6 is a real connoisseurs car, as it blends performance and luxury perfectly at an attainable price point.
 If you like it, there’s a good chance I’ll like your style.

-Full Disclosure: Mazda Australia lent us the car for this review for a week with a full tank of petrol.
+Full Disclosure: The vehicle tested here was provided by Mazda Australia for a week with a full tank of fuel.
 All additional fuel expenses were covered by the author.